StatsGary/NHSDataDictionaRy_workshop/README.md

 ## Slides from the session

-The slides from the session are available here:
+The content is available here:

+* [Workshop HTML slides](https://wp.me/aaEpoT-2hY) - covers all the content in the workshop
+* Supporting RMarkdown xaringan workbook for referencing the code examples